nholtgrefe/scanwidth/README.md

 ```
 The important algorithms of the thesis are methods of the classes `DAG`/`Network`: `optimal_scanwidth`, `greedy_heuristic`, `cut_splitting_heuristic`, and `simulated_annealing`.
 All of them return a scanwith value, and an extension object.
 For the specific parameter-settings of these methods, we refer to the documentation in the file.

 The different classes also contain some other handy methods, such as the `canonical_tree_extension` method of the `Extension` class, which returns a `TreeExtension` object with the same scanwidth as the extension.
-For a complete overview of all methods and their uses, we refer to the documentation in python-file.
+For a complete overview of all methods and their uses, we refer to the documentation in the python-file.
 We note that the methods starting with a `_` are meant for internal use only.